JakeLion/Xeam-Bot/README.md

+# Deprecated
+This project is no longer supported, use at your own risk

 # Personal Assitant
 Personal Assistant is the custom discord bot for the Xeam minecraft community!
 Personal Assitant is designed to provide specific services and functionality for the community and its members.